utensil/blog/content/posts/transformer/index.md

 Note that this matrix is asymmetric:

-- Semantics related:
+- semantics related:
   - "apple" pays more attentions to "green" (which is describing it) than the other way around because "green" is a general color regardless what it's describing
-- Grammar related:
+- grammar related:
   - "apple" pays unilateral attention to "a" for its quantity
   - "a" pays unilateral attention to "green" for whether it should be "an" instead

-A simple way of generating the attention matrix from the input would be to measure the similarity between two locations by the dot product between the features at those two locations and then use a softmax function to handle the normalisation i.e.
+A simple way of generating the attention matrix from the input would be to measure the similarity between two tokens by their features.

+Mathematically, it can be given by the dot product between the features of those two tokens and then use a softmax function to handle the normalization i.e.

 $$
 A = \nfun{\seq}{softmax}(X \ndot{\feat } X)